sabroe/Topp-JSON/README.md

 # Topp JSON Utility

-A collection of utility libraries.
+A collection of Java utility libraries.

 ## Description